Pitt Meadows, British Columbia, Canada: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. It's important that you choose the correct type.
-The majority of adapters that you can buy are simply plug changers and require your electronics to change the voltage themselves.
-If your devices can't do that they could get fried.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types A and B. It's important that you choose the necessary type.
+A lot of adapters that you can buy are simply plug changers and require your devices to change the voltage themselves.
+If your electronics can't do that they could burn up.
+This one works in most areas.

-If you visit the Pitt Meadows Museum and Archives, wear museum-appropriate clothing and take:
+If you go to the Pitt Meadows Museum and Archives, wear museum-appropriate clothing and take:

 May